How to Day Trade without Using Margin – 5 Benefits

 As I say day trading without margin aloud, it is almost as if I am taking all the fun and excitement out of trading.
 I would compare it to riding a supercharged Harley with a helmet.

-The trading business tends to reward and revere those of us that have an ability to take on unsurmountable risk trades and somehow pull out the big winner.
+The trading business tends to reward and revere those of us that have thee ability to take on insurmountable risk trades and somehow pull out the big winner.

 In this article, I will provide five reasons why day trading without margin is a feasible option for your trading activity.

 Before we breakdown why day trading without margin could be a good idea for you, let us first explore how you can day trade without margin.

 What are your options for day trading without margin?

 The rules are the rules.
 The SEC has stated in order to day trade you must have a minimum of $25,000 dollars in your account and your account must have a pattern day trader status.